dfinity/ic-staking-documentation/README.md

 * * *
 ## How to deploy changes

-The GitHub page is tied to the branch `gh-pages`.
-Anything that is merged to `gh-pages` branch automatically becomes deploys to the GitHub page: https://dfinity.github.io/ic-staking-documentation/
+The GitHub page is tied to the branch `main`.
+Anything that is merged to `main` branch automatically becomes deploys to the GitHub page: https://dfinity.github.io/ic-staking-documentation/

 * * *
 ## How to edit the styling